GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex3_gnirsls_Lband10mm.rst

 In this example, we will reduce the GNIRS L-band longslit observation of a Be-star.

-This observation uses the 10 l/mm grating, the longred camera, a 0.1 arcsec slit, and is centered at 3.7 |um|.
-The dither pattern is a standard ABBA.
+This observation uses the 10 l/mm grating, the long-red camera, a 0.1 arcsec slit, and is centered at 3.7 |um|.
+The dither pattern is a standard ABBA sequence.

 .. toctree::
    :maxdepth: 1